I-Am-Dench/nimbus-launcher/README.md

 }
 ```

 The above patch will download `http://127.0.0.1:1000/patches/1.1.0/boot.cfg` and save it to a file called `boot.cfg`.
 The `updates` directive makes changes that may be more complicated than just moving resources into the client.
 The `boot` field says that it should update the server's `boot.cfg` file.

-The `depend` directive will download and run the specified versions (unless it is blacklisted), WITHOUT the versions' dependencies.
+The `depend` directive will download and run the specified versions (unless that version is blacklisted), WITHOUT the versions' dependencies.
 If the version is appended by a `*`, then the dependency is recursive, and should download and run that version WITH dependencies.

 Our final patch server contents may be similar to the below example: